jjung88/cpp-practice/README.md

 This repository is meant to help me keep track of my progress whilst I learn C++ for the first time as I go through its basic syntax and capabilities.

+**I will be following alongside the tutorial: https://www.learncpp.com/ **